-Our new physical space will allow us to enhance the way teaching and learning is happening on the Lamar campus.
-Students will engage in true International Baccalaureate concept-based, interdisciplinary units through a variety of instructional techniques including flipped instruction with the support of Kagan cooperative structures.
-The new learning environment will allow teachers and students to connect in our flexible learning spaces, rather than move from room to room.
-Students are grouped into neighborhoods of no more than 200 and will work in smaller cohorts of students with similar academic course work.
-Six subject teachers will facilitate interdisciplinary learning through inquiry-based projects connecting their content to real world problems.
+Our new physical space allows us to enhance the way teaching and learning is happening on the Lamar campus.
+Students engage in true International Baccalaureate concept-based, interdisciplinary units through a variety of instructional techniques including flipped instruction with the support of Kagan cooperative structures.
+The new learning environment allows teachers and students to connect in our flexible learning spaces, rather than move from room to room.
+Students are grouped into neighborhoods of no more than 200 and work in smaller cohorts of students with similar academic course work.
+Six subject teachers facilitate interdisciplinary learning through inquiry-based projects connecting their content to real world problems.
 Students have access to their team of teachers throughout the day for additional instruction.
-Our physical space will finally catch up to the way that we've been teaching for many years.
+Our physical space has finally caught up to the way that we've been teaching for many years.